HipoFinance/.github/profile/README.md

-## Hi there 👋

-This is the Github organization hosting the source code of all projects related to Hipo Finance.

-### hTON Contract
+## hTON Contract

-hTON is a liquid-staking protocol.
-The smart-contract code is available on the [contract](https://github.com/HipoFinance/contract) repository.

-### hTON App

-The front-end code for working with hTON is available on the [webapp](https://github.com/HipoFinance/webapp) repository.

-### hipo.finance Website

-The code of the [hipo.finance](https://hipo.finance) website is available on the [website](https://github.com/HipoFinance/website) repository.

-### MIT License

-All projects are licensed under the terms of the MIT License.
+hTON is a decentralized, permission-less, open-source liquid staking protocol on the TON blockchain.
+Visit [Hipo.Finance](https://hipo.finance) for more information or read the [docs](https://docs.hipo.finance).

+Read more about the protocol on the [contract repository](https://github.com/HipoFinance/contract).